Highpointer/Credit_Risk_Analysis/README.md

 # Credit Risk Analysis (2 points for title, with multiple sections)

-### Deliverable 1 Requirements
+### Deliverable 1

-For each of the following algorithms, the following are presented:
+This section presents an analysis of each of the following algorithms:

 #### Naïve Random Oversampling</p>
 #### SMOTE Oversampling</p>